As a mountain is unshakenby the wind,so the heart of the wiseperson is unmovedby all the changes on this earth.

 This is an excellent martini – sort of tastes…just like a cold cloud. –Herman Wouk

-Dueling twin tastes parallel ongoing general public debate between classical gin martini lovers versus those who drink only vodka.
+Dueling twin tastes in our family parallel the general public debate between classical gin martini lovers versus those who drink only vodka.
 I went to my own double sources to learn why each side aligns so dramatically one way or another.

-Brother-in-law is a man who enjoys the peppery taste that certain vodka emits.
+Brother-in-law enjoys the peppery taste that certain vodka emits.
 Ketel One for everyday, Christiania–Norwegian potato vodka–on special occasions.
 He likes one spray of vermouth in his glass, replicating the method of the bartender who made his first martini.
 He believes gin tastes like fertilizer or moldy leaf compost.

 Husband who prefers gin says it has substance and tastes like earthy herbs and spices that linger on the palate.
-His current favorite is Fords Gin, known for its’ juniper essence.
+His current favorite is Fords Gin, known for its juniper essence, but cites Botanist and Bombay Sapphire, too.
 He likes a martini laced with Lillet rather than vermouth.
 He believes vodka tastes like lighter fluid.

 There you have it–true twin diversity in taste and preference, martini style.
-In finishing the story, two final quotes from two favorite writers:
+To finish the story, two final quotes from two favorite writers:

 I had never tasted anything so cool and clean.
 They made me feel civilized.–Ernest Hemingway, A Farewell to Arms

 A well-made martini correctly chilled and nicely served has been more often my friend than any two-legged creature. –M.F.K.
 Fisher

 Civilized or not, friendly or not, it’s wise to be slightly scared of martinis.
 This is not a girly wine spritzer you can swill in multiple rounds when thirsty.
 This is an adult drink, a serious drink.
 It is a pond of pure booze in a glass and should be treated as such.
 For most of us, who inhabit a world with both civility and friendship, one martini is probably enough.
 Unless you happen to be drinking with twins…then, better make it a double.

 [Shaken or stirred, or eliminate ice with frozen gin or vodka & a very well chilled glass]